jaysonragasa/jaysonragasa.github.io/COVID19Tracker/index.md

 Data are proided by the [Department of Health Philippines](https://drive.google.com/drive/folders/10VkiUA8x7TS2jkibhSZK1gmWxFM-EoZP)

 ## INVITATION
 This application will not pass in Android Play Store due to their [policies](https://play.google.com/about/restricted-content/inappropriate-content/).
 I can only share the app via AppCenter.ms invitation.
 If you want the app, you can send me an email (jaysondragasa at outlook dot com) providing me your email address.
-This make sures that your copy is also updated everytime I release a new version.
+This make sure that your copy is also updated everytime I release a new version.

 ## STATUS
 Maintenance